 Human microbiome analysis is the study of microbial communities found in and on the human body.
-The goal of human microbiome studies is to understand the role of microbes in health and disease.
+The goal of human microbiome profiling studies is to understand the role of microbes in health and disease.
 Next-generation sequencing (NGS) has fueled studies capable of surveying the genomes of entire microbial communities, including those of unculturable organisms.

 Researchers at Microba are investigating the genomes of microbes to improve our understanding of human health, disease, and microbial evolution.Read Article